miknab/EuclidEmulator/README.md

 If you use EuclidEmulator in any way (for a publication or otherwise), please cite this paper.

 STAY TUNED:
-1) We are working on a new feature for the python wrapper allowing to easily an quickly calculate convergence power spectra.
+1) We are working on a new feature for the python wrapper allowing to easily and quickly calculate convergence power spectra.
 2) We plan a fully revised version of the emulator that includes neutrino physics.

 ## Quick start